redhat-developer/vscode-extension-tester/sample-projects/helloworld-sample/README.md

 ## Dependencies and Requirements

-In order to run the extension tester, the extension needs 2 packages as (dev)Dependencies:
+In order to run the ExTester, the extension needs 2 packages as (dev)Dependencies:

 - `vscode-extension-tester` - the extension testing framework itself
-- `mocha` - Mocha test framework is required, as the extension tester uses it for writing and running its tests
+- `mocha` - Mocha test framework is required, as the ExTester uses it for writing and running its tests

 This sample also uses `chai` as the assertion framework of choice, but feel free to use any assertion package you like.